by Patrick Ropp—GBI Technical Advisor

 Scrubbing with water and a scouring/abrasive pad, such as 3M’s Scotch Brite™ pad, removes any surface contamination, specifically any potential amine blush that may form on the surface.
 Amine blush is water-soluble and can be removed with tap water.
 The scrubbing action agitates the surface to help removal.
 Solvents don’t normally remove the amine blush because of its water solubility.
 So leave the lacquer thinner, acetone, vinegar, alcohol, and other solvents in the storage bin, and use water.
 After scrubbing, rinse again with water and dry with paper towels.

-Considerations for holding tanks and gray water tanks
+Considerations for epoxy composite tanks for holding or gray water

 Sewage holding tanks are Type III marine sanitation devices (MSD) and are regulated under Title 33, Code of Federal Regulations Part 159 (33 CFR 159)-Marine Sanitation Devices.
 A Type III MSD is considered a certified tank if it (1) is used solely for the storage of sewage and gray water at ambient air pressure and temperature, and (2) prevents the overboard discharge of treated or untreated sewage or any waste derived from sewage (33 CFR 159.3, 159.12a, and 159.53).
 Type III MSDs may not be labeled.
 For Coast Guard Inspected vessels, the Type III MSD must also comply with 33 CFR 159.97.
 For the specific tank construction, make sure the internal surfaces are very smooth and that all burrs or wood splinters are removed so they don’t cause anything to cling to the surfaces.
 This should help allow the epoxy composite tank to be cleaned efficiently.